Apple's macOS Ventura and iPadOS 16 are now available

 Other features include an iPad Weather app (finally) and changes to Mail, Safari, Messages and more.
 To download iPadOS 16, head to the ‘Settings’ app and then ‘Software Update.’
 You’ll then see an ‘Upgrade to iOS 16 at the bottom of the page.

 iOS 16.1 has also dropped and offers shared iCloud photo libraries and support for Apple Fitness+ without an Apple Watch.
+Finally, Apple released watchOS 9.1, which includes battery life improvements and improved support for downloading songs from Apple Music.

 Source: Apple